 If you want to properly clean your entire suitcase, to ensure that you don’t have to do that again for at least another year, it is going to take two days.
 And that’s because you will need to let it dry overnight, to be absolutely sure that you won’t have issues with mildew because of residue moisture.

-The first day of cleaning your suitcase you’re going to try and clean the interior.
+On the first day of cleaning your suitcase, you’re going to try and clean the interior.
 So, let’s get on with it!

 This might seem like a redundant step, but I can’t tell you how many times I’ve began to wash my lining only to have a chapstick or a button fall out.